INTERNATIONAL TECHNICAL COOPERATION AND TECHNICAL ASSISTANCE

 The most close and fruitful customs cooperation of the Republic of Belarus is conducted in the post-Soviet area in the Union State of Russia and Belarus, the Eurasian Economic Union (EAEU) and the Commonwealth of Independent States (CIS).

-Cooperation between customs authorities of the Republic of Belarus and the Russian Federation in the framework of the Union State in the main branches of customs administration is implemented in the framework of the Customs Committee of the Union State functioning.
+Cooperation of the customs authorities of the Republic of Belarus and the Russian Federation within the framework of the Union State in the main areas of customs administration is implemented within the framework of the functioning of the Customs Committee of the Union State.

 Another integration union in the framework of the Eurasian Economic Union is a Joint board of customs services of the member states of the Customs Union, established in accordance with the Agreement on the Joint board of customs services of the member states of the Customs Union dated 22 June 2011 and currently includes customs services of Belarus, Russia, Kazakhstan, Armenia and Kyrgyzstan.